HandsOnDataViz/book/docs/HandsOnDataViz.md

 Figure 15.17: The US 2020 Presidential electoral vote displayed in a traditional US map (left) versus a cartogram (right).
 </p>

+Note: Currently, Datawrapper offers two different versions of the USA Electoral College map, and only the second version allows users to split up electoral votes by district in Maine and Nebraska.
+The second version is named *USA &gt; Electoral College* is a cartogram, although the word “hexagon” does not yet appear in its file name.

 In the [How to Lie with Maps section of this chapter](how-to-lie-with-maps.html), we created choropleth maps of world